Patient Services Manager Visa Sponsorship Jobs in Vermont

 Which visa types are most common for patient services manager roles in Vermont?

-The H-1B is the most common visa category for patient services managers, provided the role requires a bachelor's degree or higher in a specific field such as healthcare administration, business administration, or a clinical discipline.
+The H-1B visa is the most common visa category for patient services managers, provided the role requires a bachelor's degree or higher in a specific field such as healthcare administration, business administration, or a clinical discipline.
 Candidates from certain countries may also qualify under the TN visa (Canada, Mexico) or the E-3 visa (Australia).
 EB-3 immigrant visas appear in healthcare management employer sponsorship records for permanent positions.

 Which cities in Vermont have the most patient services manager sponsorship jobs?